| |

 However, if you are able to change in baby steps, then why not try?
 Begin by making a point of cooking from scratch instead of using boxed foods.
 Change to unbleached all-purpose flour instead of self-rising flour.
 These baby steps will make it easier to take those bigger steps.

-One last thing, I know some will ask, I used a 15″ cast iron pizza pan here.
-It works great on the crust.
+One last thing, I know some will ask, I used a 15″ cast iron pizza pan to bake this quick pizza dough, and it works beautifully for a crisp yet tender crust.
+Feel free to experiment with different pan sizes or even a deep dish style pizza.

-I truly hope you try this new recipe and find that it really is quick and easy.
+I truly hope you try this quick pizza dough recipe and find that it really is fast and easy.
+Be sure to check out our recipes tab for more simple recipes!

 Quick Pizza Dough